autoSteve/ha-solcast-solar/README.md

 ### Dampening configuration

 It is possible to configure periodic dampening values to account for shading.
-This may be done automatically, configured by automation or by simple integration configuration for hourly dampening.
+This may be done automatically, configured by automation, an external process, or by simple integration configuration for hourly dampening.

-Dampening is applied to future forecasts whenever a forecast is fetched, so forecast history retains the dampening that had been applied at the time.
+Dampening is applied to future forecasts, so forecast history retains the dampening that had been applied at the time.

-Per-site and per-half hour dampening is possible only by using the `solcast_solar.set_dampening` action or modifying a dampening configuration file.
+Automated dampening will calculate overall "all sites" granular per-half hour dampening factors.
+Manual per-site and per-half hour dampening is possible only by using the `solcast_solar.set_dampening` action or modifying a dampening configuration file.
 See [Granular dampening](#granular-dampening) below.
-Automated dampening will calculate only overall "all sites" granular dampening factors.

 [<img src="https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/reconfig.png">](https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/reconfig.png)